sh0rething/sh0rething/index.md

 ---
 ## Bank makes prediction for when NZ house prices will start falling
-Dan Satherley & Caitlin Ellis, 17 August 2021 - [Newshub](https://www.newshub.co.nz/home/money/2021/08/bank-makes-prediction-for-when-nz-house-prices-will-start-falling.html), [Archive](https://archive.ph/Eq066)
+Dan Satherley & Caitlin Ellis, 17 August 2021 - [Newshub](https://www.newshub.co.nz/home/money/2021/08/bank-makes-prediction-for-when-nz-house-prices-will-start-falling.html), [Archive](https://archive.ph/Eq066), [Return to Top](#table-of-contents)

 A major bank is picking house prices to start declining as interest rates "get back to something more like normal", and tax changes aimed at evening the playing field between owner-occupiers and investors come into force.